Flying to Milan

-For convenience we have included a transfer from Geneva airport, in Switzerland direct to Cogne.
-Although the local Italian airports of Milan and Turin are also only a few hours away from Cogne the flights are limited in comparison to Geneva which has a huge range of airlines with daily scheduled flights at relatively low cost.
-Geneva is also only a 2 hour drive to Cogne taking a beautiful route through the mountains.
-Our departure/pick up time from Geneva airport is scheduled for 16h30, however, once we have all the guest arrival times we may bring this forward if it suits all the other members of the group.
-If your flight arrives earlier in the day you can use the time to explore Geneva.
+For convenience we have included a transfer from Milan Malpensa airport, Italy to Cogne.
+Our departure/pick up time from Milan Malpensa airport is scheduled for 16h30, however, once we have all the guest arrival times we may bring this forward if it suits all the other members of the group.
+If your flight arrives earlier in the day you can use the time to explore the city of Milan.
+The journey from Milan Malpensa to Cogne is approximately 2.5 hours.

-On your departure day your private minibus transfer will collect you after an early breakfast from your hotel to take you to Geneva airport.
+On your departure day there will be a private minibus transfer which will collect you after an early breakfast and take you to Milan Malpensa airport.
 The return transfer will leave Cogne at approximately 07h30 in order to arrive at the airport between 10h30-11h00.
-Your flights from Geneva airport should be booked to depart no earlier than 12-midday.
+Your flights from Milan Malpensa airport should be booked to depart no earlier than 12-midday.
+The departure time may be changed if all the group flights are departing later in the day.

-It is important that you inform us of your flight times as soon as possible after booking.
+It is important that you inform us of your travel times as soon as possible after booking.

 If you are joining a trip in the UK helicopter/mountain rescue insurance is not required as this is a free service.